KidsGen - the new age kids site

 Why Indian Folk Tales Are Useful for Children

-• They help children think independently
+• Encourage children to think independently and predict outcomes

 Indian Mythological Stories Indian Mythological Stories